matrix-org/matrix-spec/content/client-server-api/modules/voip_events.md

 WebRTC 1.0 standard.
 Call signalling is achieved by sending [message events](#events) to the room.
 In this version of the spec, only two-party communication is supported (e.g. between two peers, or between a peer and a multi-point conferencing unit).
-This means that clients MUST only send call events to rooms with exactly two participants.
+Calls can take place in rooms with multiple members, but only two devices can take part in the call.

 All VoIP events have a `version` field.
 This is used to determine whether devices support this new version of the protocol.
 For example, clients can use